Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 - Adebayo has taken 14.9 shots per game this season and made 8.0 per game, which account for 15.9% and 18.7%, respectively, of his team's total.

-- On the boards, the Knicks are ranked seventh in the NBA, allowing 42 rebounds per contest.
+- On the glass, the Knicks have conceded 42 rebounds per contest, which puts them seventh in the league.

-- The Knicks are the 13th-ranked squad in the league, allowing 25.1 assists per game.
+- Looking at assists, the Knicks are ranked 13th in the NBA, allowing 25.1 per contest.

 Bam Adebayo vs. the Knicks